aritang/aritang.github.io/content/about.md

 ## research

 I am a first-year PhD at the Booth School of Business, University of Chicago.
-I obtained my Bachelor's degree at Shanghai University of Finance and Economics, where I was co-advised by Prof. Pinyan Lu and by Prof. Hu Fu.
-During then, I was very lucky to be advised by and collaborating with [Prof. Ryan Shi](https://ryanzshi.github.io) and [Prof. Modibo Camara](https://mkcamara.github.io).
+I obtained my Bachelor's degree at Shanghai University of Finance and Economics.

 My research focuses on market design.
-I'm also interested in EconCS in general.

 > **I believe that game theorists [also] need to be sensitive to cultural and psychological factors to better understand the incentives and constraints that people face.**
 >